Thomas Gregor Brodie: Early life

 In January 1903, he was appointed Professor-Superintendent of the Brown Animal Sanatory Institution, a pathology research centre in London, where he stayed until he became Professor of Physiology at the University of Toronto in 1908.

 He was made a Fellow of the Royal Society in 1904 and delivered the Croonian Lecture in 1911.
+In 1911 he was made a Fellow of the Royal Society of Canada.
+In the same year, Brodie contributed several articles to the Encyclopædia Britannica Eleventh Edition.

-He was also a Fellow of the Chemical Society and a Fellow of King's College London.
+Brodie was also a Fellow of the Chemical Society and a Fellow of King's College London.